 Based on his experience in high-profile litigation, Trevor co-authored the chapter entitled, “Handling The Media During Government Investigations” and contributed substantially to a chapter entitled, “Managing Electronic Information During Government Investigations,” in the third edition of the acclaimed treatise Defending Corporations and Individuals in Government Investigations.

 - MF Global Holdings, as Plan Administrator, in a highly publicized $3 billion trial against PwC for accounting malpractice in the U.S. District Court for the Southern District of New York.
 The lawsuit, which received widespread international media coverage, settled during the third week of trial.

-- National Grid in an action alleging fraud and breach of contract against Wipro stemming from a $950 million implementation of SAP software.
+- National Grid in an action against a software vendor stemming from a $1 billion implementation of SAP software.

 - ACA Financial Guaranty Corp., a bond insurer, in its $120 million fraud suit against Goldman, Sachs & Co. and its hedge fund client, Paulson & Co., Inc., for fraudulently inducing ACA to issue a financial guaranty for Goldman’s notorious ABACUS CDO.

 - Clover Capital Management, a financial services firm, in an action against Federated, the firm that acquired it, for fraudulently inducing the sale and failing to maximize earnout payments.

 - Gardensensor, a start-up company in a breach of contract action against Black & Decker for failure to market the product at issue as promised.

 - Savers, an international thrift store chain, in an enforcement action by a state attorney general infringing on its First Amendment right to solicit donations.